kyungjae-lee/engineers-notebook/projects/bare-metal-task-scheduler.md

 ## Objective

+- Understand and be able to implement a scheduler, one of the core part of the OS,  from scratch.
 - Be able to set up incremental build system using Make utility.
 - Be able to choose, install and use appropriate Cross-Compiler Toolchain.
 - Be able to compile a C program for an embedded target without using an IDE.